ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Related Work

 \section{Related Work}

-A vast body of work exists on techniques for guarantees in self-adaptive systems, for recent overviews see~\cite{Camara2013,Cheng2014,Lemos2017,Weyns:2016}.
+A vast body of work exists on techniques for guarantees in self-adaptive systems, for overviews see~\cite{Camara2013,Cheng2014,Lemos2017,Weyns:2016}.
 Aligned with the presented research, we focus on approaches that use formal techniques to provide guarantees.
 We have structured related work in three groups: approaches that provide guarantees at design time, runtime approaches, and hybrid approaches.
-For each group, we discuss a selection of representative approaches, based on classic work and more recent work.
-We conclude with a summary that positions ActivFORMS in the current landscape of research. \\
+For each group, we discuss a selection of representative approaches.
+To conclude, we position ActivFORMS in the current landscape of research and we summarize our initial work ActivFORMS leverages.